-The Factory Mode Enable (FMEN) instruction is for enhance Program and Erase performance for increase factory production throughput.
-The FMEN instruction need to combine with the instructions which are intended to change the device content, like PP/PP4B, 4PP/4PP4B, SE/SE4B, BE32K/BE32K4B, BE/BE4B, and CE.
+The Factory Mode Enable (FMEN) instruction enhances Program and Erase performance to increase factory production throughput.
+The FMEN instruction needs to be combined with the instructions which are intended to change the device content, like PP/PP4B, 4PP/4PP4B, SE/SE4B, BE32K/BE32K4B, BE/BE4B, and CE.

-The sequence of issuing FMEN instruction is: CS# goes low \rightarrow sending FMEN instruction code \rightarrow CS# goes high.
-A valid factory mode operation need to included three sequences: WREN instruction \rightarrow FMEN instruction \rightarrow Program or Erase instruction.
+The sequence of issuing FMEN instruction is: CS# goes low→send FMEN instruction code→ CS# goes high.
+A valid factory mode operation needs to be included three sequences: WREN instruction → FMEN instruction→ Program or Erase instruction.